 Source recipe: Laura in the Kitchen

 Chocolate Crinkles first appeared here on my blog, but I am not using the same recipe for today’s post.
-I was not even planning to make a batch of these, but you know how much I love Laura – she just have this so inviting expression that makes you want to make the stuffs she make, like immediately.
+I was not even planning to make a batch of these, but you know how much I love Laura – she has this so inviting expression that makes you want to make the stuff she makes, like immediately.
 And that’s what I did… days after I saw her video.

 I am also sharing these lovely, velvety crinkles at